cyverse/cyverse-ui/src/styles/README.md

 - pl = paddingRight
 - ps = paddingRight, PaddingLeft

-## Cyverse Theme
+## CyVerse Theme
-We ship a Material-ui compatible theme `cyverseTheme.json` that can be used by consumers of this library to implement the Cyverse brand color pallete in their applications.
+We ship a Material-ui compatible theme `cyverseTheme.json` that can be used by consumers of this library to implement the CyVerse brand color pallete in their applications.

 Running `npm run build` will use the `makeTheme.js` script to generate `cyverseTheme.json` found in the styles directory.
 Or run manually `node makeTheme.js`.